markd87/markd87.github.io/_posts/2020-05-08-fake-coins-and-infectious-diseases.markdown

 A significant improvement over the original $1000$ weighings.

-A natural extension is to continue the pooling, known as nested-pooling, i.e. we divide the pools following the first weighing to new pools, with a different pool size, which can again be determiend by minimizing the expression for the number of test, in this case of 2-pools given by a slightly more complex expression:
+A natural extension is to continue the pooling, known as nested-pooling, i.e. we divide the pools following the first weighing to new pools, with a different pool size, which can again be determined by minimizing the expression for the number of test, in this case of 2-pools given by a slightly more complex expression:

 $$
 T = N\left(\frac{1}{s_1} + \frac{p_1}{s_2} + p_1p_2\right)